Conservation Projects & Programs

 The Desbarats Christmas Bird Count is a single-day event held each year in late December as part of North America's longest-running citizen science initiative.
 Participants record every bird seen within a 12 km radius, either as field observers or by watching feeders at home.
 The data collected helps scientists monitor bird populations and distribution across the continent.
 This annual count is a fun and meaningful way for community members to contribute to bird conservation.

-Salamander Board Project
+Salamander Board Program

 At the Gravel Point Preserve, we use a series of twenty wooden “salamander boards” placed directly on the forest floor to create cool, moist microhabitats that amphibians like to shelter under.
 By lifting and inspecting these boards throughout the season, we can document which salamander species are present and how their populations may be changing over time.
-Volunteers are needed each year to help monitor the boards, record sightings, and assist with basic maintenance.

 Geothermal at the Conservation Centre